St Tropez, French Riviera – Image courtesy of atlanticvoices.org

 Unwind on the soft golden sand of France's most infamous beach, where topless sunbathing is common practice.

-Plage de Tahiti is located at the northern end of Baie de Pampelonne, around 4km south of St Tropez.
+Plage de Tahiti is located at the northern end of Baie de Pampelonne in the district of Ramatuelle, around 4km south of St Tropez.

 Plage de Pampellone